bruvellu/cephalic-furrow/3-text/furrow.md

 asked whether their relative timing of formation may influence the buffering effectiveness of the cephalic furrow.
 Indeed, when we added a delay to the formation of mitotic domains, the cephalic furrow is more effective in preventing ectopic folding even for lower $K_{CF}$ values and for greater percentages of germ band extension ({@fig:model}k, {@fig:cf-sweep}b).
 Ectopic folds only form in the posterior region near the germ band tip, a position notably similar to where the dorsal folds form in the *Drosophila* embryo *in vivo*.
-Taken together, our physical model provides a theoretical basis that a pre-patterned invagination can effectively prevent mechanical instabilities by buffering compressive stresses in the tissue.
+Taken together, our physical model provides a theoretical basis that an early pre-patterned invagination can effectively prevent mechanical instabilities by buffering compressive stresses in the tissue.

 <!--Taken together, our analyses reveal that the formation of ectopic folds in cephalic furrow mutants is a direct consequence of the tissue that remains on the blastoderm surface.
 This excess of tissue increases the mechanical stress at the head--trunk boundary with the concomitant expansion of mitotic domains in the head collide with the compression of trunk tissues by the extension of the germ band.
 The cephalic furrow actively invaginates before mitotic domains and germ band extension.
 By anticipating and storing tissues away the cephalic furrow buffers these opposed interactions playing a mechanical role during gastrulation.-->